Skip to content

 Windows Update screen showing the Windows 11 Insider Preview download

-Your PC will start downloading Windows 11.
-This may take a while depending on your internet speed.
+Your PC will start downloading Windows 11; this might take a while depending on your internet speed.

-When the download is done, restart your computer.
-Windows 11 will install when you restart.
+When the download finishes, restart your computer.
+Windows 11 will install automatically during the restart.

 Desktop interface of the newly installed Windows 11 Insider Preview